Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 * `longAscNode`: the longitude of the ascending node of the plane, in KSP's default coordinate system.
     Changing this value rotates the plane around the game's vertical axis.
 * `inclination`: the inclination of the plane relative to the game's horizontal plane.
-* `argReference`: the angle between the reference direction (which defines zero longitude for indivdual asteroid orbits) and the plane's ascending node.
+* `argReference`: the angle between the reference direction (which defines zero longitude for individual asteroid orbits) and the plane's ascending node.

 `longAscNode`, `inclination`, and `argReference` use the same syntax as the `min`, `max`, `avg`, and `stddev` fields of asteroid definition blocks, so you can, for example, align a reference plane with the orbital plane of a particular celestial body.